-The term “AiOps” was first coined by Gartner and refers the use of AI to manage information technology based on a multi-level platform.
-Specifically, AIOps uses big data, analytics, and machine learning capabilities to automate data processing and decision making.
-The AIOps platform enable comprehensive insight into past and present states of IT systems, based on analysis of real-time and historical data.
+The term “AiOps” was first coined by Gartner and refers to using AI to manage information technology based on a multi-level platform.
+Specifically, AIOps uses big data, analytics, and machine learning capabilities to automate data processing and decision-making.
+The AIOps platform enables comprehensive insight into past and present states of IT systems based on the analysis of real-time and historical data.

 Gartner defines AIOps as “platforms and software systems that combine big data and AI or machine learning functionality to enhance and partially replace a broad range of IT operations processes and tasks, including availability and performance monitoring, event correlation and analysis, IT service management, and automation.”

 Based on AI technology, AIOps simplifies IT operations management and accelerates problem resolution in complex IT infrastructures.

 “IT operations are challenged by the rapid growth in data volumes generated by IT infrastructure and applications that must be captured, analyzed, and acted on,” says Padraig Byrne, Senior Director Analyst at Gartner.
 “Coupled with the reality that IT operations teams often work in disconnected silos, this makes it challenging to ensure that the most urgent incident at any given time is being addressed.”

 Continuously increasing volume from primary data collection systems, the constant rise of information sources, and the ongoing enhancement of system modifications complicate the performances of IT companies.
 AIOps is a great solution to tame the immense complexity and quantity of data.

 According to Gartner, using AIOps and digital experience tools to monitor applications and infrastructure will rise from 5% in 2018 to 30% in 2023.

 To gain most of the AIOps platform, you have to be careful and make sure that you have chosen an AIOps platform that can meet your goals.
 The main feature a platform should have are: